sutrolabs/census-docs/destinations/mixpanel.md

 |   Group Profile |        ✅       | Group ID    | Update or Create |
 |    Lookup Table |        ✅       | Join Key    |      Mirror      |

+[Contact us](mailto:support@getcensus.com) if you want Census to support more Mixpanel objects and/or behaviors

 #### Syncing Historical Events

 Depending on which plan your Mixpanel is on, you may have limited ability to view historical data.
 For example, currently Mixpanel's Starter Free plan will only show events from the last 90 days, even though Census can successfully sync older data.
 If you find some of your event data missing, take a look at [Mixpanel's documentation](https://help.mixpanel.com/hc/en-us/articles/115004511246-Data-History-Access-By-Plan-Type) to understand what limits your plan may have.

-[Contact us](mailto:support@getcensus.com) if you want Census to support more objects or sync behaviors for Mixpanel.

 {% hint style="info" %}
 Learn more about all of our sync behaviors on our [Core Concepts page](../basics/core-concept/#the-different-sync-behaviors).